mcarr823/auto-kcc/README.md

 It checks an input directory for any comic book archives, processes them based on the environment arguments supplied, then moves the results into the output directory.

+## Architectures

+x86_64 and ARM64 are both supported, with corresponding tags.

+- kcc-watch-dir:amd64
+- kcc-watch-dir:arm64

 ## Volumes

 This program requires three volumes to be defined: input, output, and failed.